runpod/docs/docs/tutorials/pods/fine-tune-llm-axolotl.md

 :::

-Once the Pod is deployed and you're connected via SSH, you're ready to start preparing your dataset.
+With the Pod deployed and connected via SSH, we're ready to move on to preparing our dataset.

 ### Preparing the dataset

 The dataset you provide to your LLM is crucial, as it's the data your model will learn from during fine-tuning.
 You can make your own dataset that will then be used to fine-tune your own model, or you can use a pre-made one.

-You can either use a [local dataset](#using-a-local-dataset) or one [stored on Hugging Face](#using-a-hugging-face-dataset).
+To continue, use either a [local dataset](#using-a-local-dataset) or one [stored on Hugging Face](#using-a-hugging-face-dataset).

 #### Using a local dataset

 To use a local dataset, you'll need to transfer it to your RunPod instance.
 You can do this using RunPod CLI to securely transfer files from your local machine to the one hosted by RunPod.
-All Pods automatically come with `runpodctl` installed with a pod-scoped API key.
+All Pods automatically come with `runpodctl` installed with a Pod-scoped API key.
 **To send a file**

 <Tabs>